Now Hiring: Resilient Ahupuaʻa Project Manager

-Location: Remote from home office and/or Kīholo Bay Hale Hoa ʻĀina Field Office, Puʻuwaʻawaʻa, North Kona, Hawaiʻi
+Location: Remote from home office, Hale Hoa ʻĀina Field Office (Kīholo), and other project sites in North Kona, Hawaiʻi

 Status: Full-time, 40 hours per week